 Translated by Richard Perkins

-Take in 1200 Year Old Traditions in the Oki Islands, Shimane
+Take In Thousand-Year-Old Traditions In The Oki Islands, Shimane

 Written by Maki

-The Oki Islands in Shimane are an area with a unique culture, whose history goes back more than twelve centuries.
-This article introduces Dogo Island, where the impressive culture built around historical shrines and bullfighting still remains today.
+The Oki Islands in Shimane boast a unique culture with a history going back more than twelve centuries.
+This article introduces Dogo Island, where impressive ancient cultures still remain today.

-In Oki, an archipelago built upon a unique culture, there are a number of shrines.
+In Oki, an archipelago with a rich culture, there are several shrines.
 Most of these shrines were built using a unique construction method specific to Oki.
 Some of the shrines in Oki are very highly ranked and have been designated important cultural assets.

-Tamawakasumikoto Shrine is a shrine with a long history, having had it’s name written in a book back in the Heian period (784 - 1185).
-The honden or main shrine hall that was built there has been designated an important cultural asset of Japan.
+Tamawakasumikoto Shrine is a shrine with a long history.
+It is even mentioned in a chronicle from the Heian period (794 - 1185).
+The main shrine hall (honden) has been designated an important cultural asset of Japan.

-In the area surrounded by the shrine there is a yaosugi tree, a type of Japanese cedar, that has also been designated a national monument.
-This tree is over 1000 years old, measuring 30 meters tall with roots that are about 20 meters in length, making it the largest Japanese cedar in Shimane prefecture.
+On the shrine grounds, there is a cedar tree called Yaosugi.
+It has been designated as a natural monument.
+This tree is over one thousand years old, measuring 30 meters in height with roots that are about 20 meters in length, making it the largest Japanese cedar in Shimane prefecture.
 The flourishing bark and thick branches of this tree can be seen from all directions, making quite an impact.

 Mizuwakasu Shrine is another shrine that was constructed using the construction method specific to Oki.
 I is also an important cultural asset.
 There is even a dohyo, or sumo wrestling ring, inside.
 A portion of the Japanese movie ‘Kon-Shin’ was filmed there.

-The area that is usually visited there is the haiden or the outer shrine, from where one is able to see the honden where the deity is enshrined.
-The distinctive style of construction can be observed here upon the roofs and the eaves of the roofs.
+The area that is usually visited there is the haiden or the outer shrine where visitors offer their prayers.
+The distinctive style of construction can be observed here in the structure of the roofs and the eaves.

 The Rare Culture of Bullfighting that Still Remains in Japan

-What started off as an event that took place four times a years, the bullfighting that takes place at the Momo Dome now occurs as part of tourism-based events.
 The sight of huge bulls with bulging muscles slamming into one another is quite impressive and the whole battle will have you on the edge of your seat in anticipation of the win.
-At the Momo Dome it's customary for the bullfight to end in a draw, right before the fight actually finishes.
+At the Momo Dome, it's a rule for the bullfight to end in a draw before the fight actually finishes.

 The History of a Town Supported by Fishing

-In the area known as Yana no Matsubara there are roughly 20 small buildings resembling huts which were once used to house boats.
-With the blue sea and cedar bark roofs of the fishing huts all lined up in a row, there is unique atmosphere is in this unchanging fishing village.
+In the area known as Yana no Matsubara there are roughly 20 small buildings resembling huts that were once used to house boats.
+With the blue sea and cedar bark roofs of the fishing huts all lined up in a row, this fishing village has a beautiful atmosphere.

-The Oki Food Culture - The Fruits of the Sea and Land
+The Oki Food Culture - The Bounty of the Sea and Mountains

 Oki is best known for its fresh seafood, caught from the neighboring seas.
-Among the seafood caught includes local specialties such as a type of shellfish known as a turban, abalone, and oyster.
+Among the seafood caught includes local specialties such as a type of shellfish known as a turban, abalone, and Iwagaki oysters.

 Oki soba, made with 100% soba flour and served in a sweet mackerel broth, is a unique local cuisine.
 The soba here differs from traditional soba, as it crumbles to pieces inside the bowl.
-By slurping this dish as if it were ochazuke (rice that has toppings and green tea poured over it), you will be able to enjoy the aroma of the soba along with the rich flavor of the mackerel broth.
+Slurp this dish as if it were ochazuke (rice that has toppings and green tea poured over it) and you'll be able to enjoy the aroma of the soba along with the rich flavor of the mackerel broth.

 Growing rice is another industry that flourishes on Dogo, and this rice is used in the production of local sake as well.
-Made from local rice and pure waters that have been included in the 100 most exquisite waters in Japan ranking, this sake has its own distinctive taste that is mild, yet first-class.
+Made from local rice and pure waters that have been included in the top one hundred most exquisite waters in Japan, this sake has its own distinctive taste that is mild, yet first-class.

-Oki is a history and culture rich archipelago on the Sea of Japan.
-On these islands you can still find historic sights and traditional events taking place as they have for centuries - all of which invite visitors into their enduring world.
-Why not take a trip to the island of Dogo on Oki and pursue the history and culture for oneself?
+Oki is an archipelago with a rich history and culture in the Sea of Japan.
+On these islands you can still find historic sights and traditional events taking place as they have for centuries.
+Why not take a trip to the island of Dogo on Oki and discover the local history and culture?